-Historic verdict could link climate crisis and human rights - SWI swissinfo.ch
+Landmark ruling: Switzerland's climate policy violates human rights

 Newsletters

-The elderly women are accusing Swiss authorities of pursuing a climate policy with insufficient goals and measures.
-They say this violates the right to life of women of old age.
-The association argues that if all countries followed Swiss policy, then global warming could reach 3°C by 2100.
+In 2016, the Senior Women for Climate Protection accused the Swiss authorities of pursuing a climate policy with insufficient targets and measures, in violation of their right to life.
+Older people are more vulnerable to the effects of the climate crisis and heatwaves in particular.
+According to some studies, women are more affected than men.

-However, the request to adopt more ambitious targets in reducing emissions was rejected first by the Federal Administrative Court in Switzerland and then by the Federal Supreme Court, the country’s highest ruling body.
+The Federal Administrative Court and later the Federal Supreme Court, the highest judicial body in Switzerland, rejected the request to adopt more ambitious targets for reducing emissions.

-In 2020, the association, supported by Greenpeace Switzerland, decided to turn to the ECHR, which decided to accept the case.
-To back their cause, the elderly women denounced that Switzerland was violating several rights enshrined in the European Convention on Human Rights, including the right to life (Article 2) and the right to respect for private and family life (Article 8).
+In 2020, the association, supported by Greenpeace Switzerland, had turned to the ECHR to denounce the violation of several rights enshrined in the European Convention on Human Rights, including the right to life (Article 2) and the right to respect for private and family life (Article 8).

+Hopes were raised by the fact that the ECHR held the first public hearing in its history in relation to a climate lawsuit in March 2023.
+But not even the most optimistic advocates of the Swiss group’s cause could have imagined a verdict as positive as today’s.

 More